 This photograph in the background shows the Cotgrave Colliery site before the Hollygate housing estate was begun looking due west with Cotgrave Country Park in the background.
 With the building of the Holygate estate all evidence of the pit head has been obliterated.
 Initially the builders canvassed for street names to commemorate the colliery but that was not taken up.

-In February 2014 the group Freinds of Cotgrave Country Park formed a small sub committee to explore the possibility of a rebembrance for the colliery to ensure that the pit and its workers would not be entirely forgotten.
+formed a small sub committee to explore the possibility of a rebembrance for the colliery to ensure that the pit and its workers would not be entirely forgotten.
 Some of the recent ideas for stone sculptures are shown above.

 An area of the country park was set aside and the small group began planning.
 Several ideas were tabled including a scale tableaux of the iconic koepe towers positioned to appear as the real ones would have looked during the three decades they stood.
 At present the commemoration is set to be a large stone depicting the towers with several other relevant images emerging from the stone.
 This might be within the existing semi circular fence with benches and a picnic area.
 Possibly other artifacts of the colliery, including steel rails and an original NCB gate will also be included.